48 Hours in Porto

 Porto, Portugal’s second city, is a colorful town, a combination of tradition and modernity, and a synonym of good food and wine!
 Porto was classified as the Cultural Heritage of Humanity by UNESCO in 1996.
 This historic downtown has old houses, traditionally tiled churches, and rangy alleyways that you only can visit walking!
 So, don’t forget your best footwear!

 We have some tours that start in Lisbon and finish in Porto.
 However, that is difficult to visit everything in just one day.
 If you book one extra night in Porto, this free e-book is for you!
 You have here 7 things to do and see in just 48 hours in Porto.

-Porto has one of the most exciting, vibrant and surprising food scenes of most European cities.
-If you are looking for some inspiration on Portuguese food, don’t miss our free e-book (Download here).
-Our read here the best restaurants in Porto.
+Porto has one of the most exciting, vibrant, and surprising food scenes of most European cities.
+If you are looking for some inspiration for Portuguese food, don’t miss our guide to the best restaurants in Porto.

 Port Wine Tour

 It would be rude to visit Porto without sampling the very thing that received its name.
 A great way to see the city is by taking a walk or run along the Douro River.
 The majority of Port wine producers are on the Vila Nova de Gaia side of the river.
 A guided tour of the working cellar is by appointment only, so book ahead.
 By the way, our favorite wine cellars are Calem, Sandeman, and Ferreira.